lindanwajei2205/mental-health-awareness/README.md

 Responsive Excellence with Bootstrap framework - enabling the site to adapt effortlessly to diverse devices and screen sizes, ensuring an intuitive and consistent user experience across all platforms.

+## User Stories

+- As a site visitor, I want to access a welcoming, calm, and easy-to-navigate website.
+- As a user, I want to find information on common mental health issues to help me recognize them in myself and others.
+- As a user, I want practical tips on managing mental health issues to improve my well-being and resilience.
+- As a user, I want to have access to trusted external resources that can deepen my understanding and provide additional support when needed.
+- As a user I want to access a section with positive affirmations that would help strengthened not just my mood but my mind
+- As a user, I want to access Mindhaven’s social media pages to stay updated on new articles and keep up with the latest trends.

 ## Features

 - **Accessible and Engaging Content:** Designed with newcomers in mind, this platform introduces the essentials of mental health awareness, offering clear insights into mental well-being, recognizing common challenges, and practical stress management strategies.